-In this work, we aim to fill in this gap, testing whether general patterns in species responses to land-use and in climate-change sensitivity arise with regards to species traits.
-We examine the effects of a set of ecological characteristics that are commonly measured across terrestrial vertebrates, at global scales (Figure 1a).
-Considering ecological characteristics that are available at least for a subset of the species in each Class allows for a comparative assessment across the different Classes.
+Here, we test whether general patterns in species’ responses to land use and in climate-change sensitivity arise with regards to species traits.
+We examine associations with a set of ecological characteristics that are commonly measured across terrestrial vertebrates, at global scales (Figure 1a).
+Considering ecological characteristics that are available at least for a subset of the species in each class allows for a cross-taxon comparative assessment.
 Further, it also allows us to ask whether such commonly measured ecological characteristics show consistent associations with species land-use responses and climate-change sensitivity.
-We ask two questions: (1) are any ecological characteristics associated with interspecific variation in responses to land-use and with climate-change sensitivity?
-(2) If so, are these ecological characteristics similar across classes; are they similar between land-use responses and climate change sensitivity; and are there similar directional effects, such that we can identify a set of characteristics that explain species responses to both land-use and climate change?
-Conversely, are species responses both taxa- and threat- dependent?
+We ask two questions: (1) are any ecological characteristics associated with interspecific variation in responses to land use and with climate-change sensitivity?
+(2) If so, are these ecological characteristics similar across classes; are they similar between land-use responses and climate-change sensitivity; and are associations in the same direction, such that we can identify a set of characteristics that are associated with a high sensitivity of species to human pressures?
+Conversely, are trait associations both taxon- and pressure- dependent?

 Given the different nature of the threats we consider, we use two independent approaches, one for land-use change and one for climate-change sensitivity.
 Thus, we do not consider interactive effects between these pressures.
 To infer species responses to land use, we use a space-for-time substitution approach, modelling occurrence probability across different land-use types (Figure 1b).
-We estimate species sensitivity to climate change from properties of species climatic niche space (Figure 1c).
-We then bring these two approaches together to look for any emerging pattern in species responses to land-use and in climate-change sensitivity with regards to traits.
+We estimate species expected sensitivity to future climate change from properties of species’ climatic niches (Figure 1c).
+We then bring these two approaches together to look for any emerging pattern in species’ responses to land use, or in their climate-change sensitivity, with regards to traits.

 Among the traits we consider (Figure 1a), some may directly influence species survival by mediating resource acquisition and use.
 These traits are body mass, diet and diet breadth.
 Other traits (e.g., lifespan and litter/clutch size) may indirectly affect species persistence over time by influencing species reproductive output and demographic processes (Capdevila et al. 2022b).
-Finally, responses to human threats are known to be dependent on species degree of specialisation, which we capture with traits reflecting specialisation in time (i.e., diel activity) and space (e.g., habitat breadth).
-We additionally include species geographical range area in our analysis, as it is one aspect of rarity that has be shown to influence species responses to land-use and climate change (Thuiller et al. 2005; Newbold et al. 2018).
-Geographical range area not being a trait per se, we henceforth refer to all traits and range area as “ecological characteristics”.
+Finally, responses to human pressures are known to be dependent on species degree of specialisation, which we capture with traits reflecting specialisation in time (i.e., diel activity) and space (e.g., habitat breadth).
+We additionally include species geographical range area in our analysis, as it is one aspect of rarity that has be shown to influence species responses to land use and climate change (Thuiller et al. 2005; Newbold et al. 2018).
+Since geographical range area does not meet the strict definition of a trait, we henceforth refer to all traits and range area as “ecological characteristics”.

 Figure 1.
-Framework of the study. (a) We collected ecological trait data and geographical range areas across terrestrial vertebrates (termed “ecological characteristics”).
-We then used two independent approaches to assess the influence of these characteristics on species responses to land-use and on species climate-change sensitivity. (b) To assess the influence of traits on responses to land use and land-use intensity in each vertebrate Class, we combined the ecological characteristics with the PREDICTS database. (c) To estimate species sensitivity to climate change, we used the CENFA framework (Rinnan & Lawler (2019)), which relies on the combination of species’ distributions with climatic variables to estimate sensitivity from properties of the species’ climatic niche space.
-We then built Class-specific models to assess whether the ecological characteristics were associated with species sensitivity to climate change.
+Framework of the study. (a) We collected estimates of terrestrial vertebrate species’ ecological traits and geographical range areas (termed “ecological characteristics”).
+We then used two independent approaches to assess the association of these characteristics with species’ responses to land use and with species estimated climate-change sensitivity. (b) To assess the influence of traits on responses to land use and land-use intensity in each vertebrate class, we combined the ecological characteristics with the PREDICTS database. (c) To estimate species sensitivity to climate change, we used the CENFA framework (Rinnan & Lawler (2019)), which relies on the combination of species’ distributions with climatic variables to estimate sensitivity from properties of the species’ climatic niche.
+We then built class-specific models to assess whether the ecological characteristics were associated with species sensitivity to climate change.

 Methods